Gift Box in Hands

 What if I feel isolated or want to go back?

-The holidays can stir up old longings, especially when you’re healing from trauma bonds.
+For many people, the holidays stir up old longings, especially when you’re healing from trauma bonds.
 You might catch yourself wondering if the narcissist has changed.
 You may even fantasize about reaching out.

 This is so common.
 And it doesn’t mean you’re going backward.
 It means you’re human.